 Technology is in the DNA of the Intel Corporation.
-Through the corporation and its foundation, Intel offers free teacher resources, an "accelerator" program for startup nonprofits, high school science and technology fairs and competitions, and a matching grants program for employee donations.
+Through the corporation and its foundation, Intel offers grants for STEM education, an "accelerator" program for startup nonprofits, high school science and technology fairs and competitions, and a matching grants program for employee donations.
 Geographic limitations may apply, depending on the program.

 Through its Linked Learning initiative, the James Irvine Foundation builds stronger pathways between K-12 and higher education systems, with a focus on specific regions in the Golden State.